Adyen-for-platform icon

 • Reach out to your account manager to sign the DCC addendum with the agreed upon markup rate.

-• Make sure that you comply with card scheme regulations.
+• Make sure you comply with card scheme regulations.

 How it works